gvsakash3/ann-design/sup_hebb_learn/readme.md

      Also, the training stops for :

-      x     Max. no of epochs (repitions) is reached.
+      x     Max. no of epochs (repetitions) is reached.

       x     Max. amount of time has reached.